silinternational/tfc-ops/README.md

   terraform-enterprise-migrator clone [flags]

 Flags:
   -c, --copyVariables                 optional (e.g. "-c=true") whether to copy the values of the Source Workspace variables.
-  -h, --help                      help for clone
+  -d, --differentDestinationAccount   optional (e.g. "-d=true") whether to clone to a different TF account.
-  -n, --new-workspace string      Name of the New Workspace in TF Enterprise (version 2) -o, --organization string       Name of the Organization in TF Enterprise (version 2) -s, --source-workspace string   Name of the Source Workspace in TF Enterprise (version 2)
+  -h, --help                          help for clone -p, --new-organization string       Name of the Destination Organization in TF Enterprise (version 2) -v, --new-vcs-token-id string       The new Organization's VCS repo's oauth-token-id -n, --new-workspace string          Name of the new Workspace in TF Enterprise (version 2) -o, --organization string           Name of the Organization in TF Enterprise (version 2) -s, --source-workspace string       Name of the Source Workspace in TF Enterprise (version 2)
 ```

 ## License